 Turkmenistan has made small steps to transition to international trade standards.
 “Turkmenstandartlary” is the main state standards service that regulates and oversees the entire processes of conformity assessment, product certification, and publication of technical regulations.
 Products made in Turkmenistan are labelled with a barcode that starts with number 483.

 Turkmen legislation requires that products be certified.
 Gauging equipment also needs to be calibrated by Turkmenstandartlary.
 In 1998, Turkmenistan introduced a sanitary certification requirement for food products imported into Turkmenistan.
 The State Sanitary and Epidemiological Inspectorate (SSEI) conducts tests of imported food products to issue certificates of conformity.
-For food products, certificates of conformity must be accompanied by a Russian-language product description.
+Certificates of conformance for food products must be accompanied by a Russian-language product description.
 In March 2019, the U.S. Agency for International Development (USAID) and the Union of Industrialists and Entrepreneurs of Turkmenistan (UIE) officially opened the first private sector food safety laboratory in Turkmenistan.

 Turkmenistan joined the International Standard Association in 1991, and in 1992 began to adhere to the Interstate Council on Standards, Metrology, and Certification that covers CIS countries.